Equality and Diversity

 We recognise that building an inclusive and diverse workforce that reflects the diverse communities we serve, enables us to deliver the highest possible standards of community safety in order to build stronger, safer and more resilient communities.

-To ensure we continue to meet our moral and legal obligations, we have an Inclusive Network Group who directly advise the Strategic Leadership Team on equality and diversity matters and who promote these issues across the Service.
+To ensure we continue to meet our moral and legal obligations, we have an Equality and Diversity Group who directly advise the Strategic Leadership Team on equality and diversity matters and who promote these issues across the Service.